Choose Language

 Importance & Purpose of the Pen Test Report

-Because it helps in converting abstract threats into concrete, prioritised risks that your leadership, board and engineers can understand and act upon.
+Penetration testing report in cybersecurity engagements is crucial.
+Because it converts abstract threats into concrete, prioritised risks.
+The leadership, board and engineers can understand and act upon.
 For business leaders, it is often the only tangible output from an otherwise complex, technical process.

 Here, we throw more light on the benefits of penetration testing report: